SophieSjoberg/ca-prepcourse-3/tdd/step_3_wrap_it_up.md

 ```

 ### Refactoring

-Since we are calling basically the same calculation in all `divisible_by_...?` methods, we can extract that to s method of its own.
+Since we are calling basically the same calculation in all `divisible_by_...?` methods, we can extract that to a method of its own.
 Something like:

 ```ruby
 # lib/fizz_buzz.rb